SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-14-covid-loves-republicans.md

   point estimate) and the 95% confidence limit.
 Note that the 95% confidence limits of the 2 parties don't even overlap: Republican legislators are _definitely_ more infected.

-In fact, there is only _a couple chances in a billion_ that the Republican infection rate is actually comparable to or lower than the national average of 6.5%:
+In fact, there is only _a few chances in a billion_ that the Republican infection rate is actually comparable to or lower than the national average of 6.5%:

 ```R